carissa406/good-feet-reviews/log.md

 5/19/2022
 * Used 10 fold cross validation on my model using the caret package
 * Calculated the ROC instead of Accuracy since the target class is imbalanced

+5/21/2022
+* I changed the test and training data to about 60/40